National Biosecurity Committee

 National biosecurity reform

-Alongside our continued commitment to the National Biosecurity Strategy (NBS), we are consulting on national biosecurity reforms to ensure Australia’s biosecurity system is responsive to evolving risks and challenges.
+Alongside our continued commitment to the National Biosecurity Strategy (NBS), we have been consulting on national biosecurity reforms.
+Feedback from this process is informing actions to strengthen Australia’s biosecurity system in response to evolving risks and challenges.

 Australia’s Agriculture Ministers released a joint statement on the reforms on 30 April 2026.